 We Pay Cash for Houses Scam

 Remember earlier; when we mentioned the flow of money in home buying transactions, it should always flow to the seller, not the buyer.
 The same goes for the “we pay cash for houses scam”; the keyword here is “we pay,” and nowhere does it say “you pay.”
 Even if it’s a few hundred dollars, you shouldn’t pay a dime for an offer on your house, and you should be under no obligation to accept the offer.
 A reputable “buy my house Missouri” homebuyer will make you a cash offer for free, and you’ll be under no obligation to accept it unless you want to.

 Wire Transfer Scam

-Scams like this are hard to spot for sure, but you can avoid them by just being cautious about who you trust when it comes to selling your Kansas City house.
+Scams like this are hard to spot, but you can avoid them by being cautious about who you trust when selling your Kansas City house.

 What to do if You’re Scammed When Selling Your House

 Usually, people are embarrassed to say they’ve fallen victim to a real estate scam.
 But the best way to stop the person from scamming another unknowing victim is to file a complaint.

 If you think you’re being targeted in any scam related to your Missouri house, it’s essential to take steps to notify the proper authorities.
 A good place to start is with the FTC.
 When you file a report with the Federal Trade Commission online, it’s entered into a database that reaches local, state, and federal law enforcement agencies.